lit26/Internet-of-Life-Saving-Thing-IoLST-for-Firefighters/README.md

 ## Device:
 * Microcontroller: Arduino.
-* Sensors: collecting temperature and gas reading.
+* Sensors: collecting temperature and gas reading and picking sound signal (SOS).
 * Connectivity: Use Hologram SIM card to send data through LTE-M.

 ## Cloud:
-* Using AWS EC2 to receive streaming data.
+* Use AWS EC2 to receive streaming data.
 * Deploy AWS web hosting with user security.
 * Use mixed SQL and NoSQL data to store the information on the AWS EC2 and RDS.
 * Apply simple data analysis and data processing on the data for displaying on the dashboard.
-* Storing past session data on the AWS RDS which can be easily replaced by other data storage system.
+* Store past session data on the AWS RDS which can be easily replaced by other data storage system.
-* Building a web dashboard to visualize data and information for the firemen using the D3.js library.
+* Build a web dashboard to visualize data and information for the firemen using the D3.js library.

 ## Resources:
 * [Poster](https://github.com/lit26/Internet-of-Life-Saving-Thing-IoLST-for-Firefighters/blob/master/ECE_Zetron_Poster_Presentation%2C2019.pdf)